Euro coins: Current design

 On 2005 June 7, the European Council decided that the common side of the 10 euro cent to €2 coins should be brought up to date to reflect the enlargement of the EU in 2004.
 The 1c, 2c and 5c coins show Europe in relation to the rest of the world, therefore they remained unchanged.
 In 2007, the new design was introduced.
 The design still retains all elements of the original designs, including the twelve stars, but the map of the fifteen states is replaced by one showing the whole of Europe as a continent, without borders, to stress unity.
 These coins were not mandatory for existing eurozone members when introduced in 2007, but became so for every member in 2008.

 Starting in 2017 the 1, 2, and 5 euro cent coins from individual member states have started adjusting their common side design to a new version, identified by smaller and more rounded numeral and longer lines outside of the stars at the coin's circumference.

 Cyprus is shown several hundred kilometers northwest of its real position in order to include it on the map.
-On the €1 and €2 coins, the island is shown to be directly east of mainland Greece; on the €.10, €.20 and €.50 coins, it appears directly below Crete.
+On the €1 and €2 coins, the island is shown to be directly east of mainland Greece; on the €0.10, €0.20 and €0.50 coins, it appears directly below Crete.
 The original proposal from the European Commission was to include Turkey on the map, but this design was rejected by the Council.

 Initial design

 The original designs of the 10c, 20c and 50c coins showed the outline of each of the 15 EU member states.
 Each state was shown as separate from the others, thus giving Europe the appearance of an archipelago.
-EU member states outside the eurozone (the United Kingdom, Sweden, and Denmark) were also depicted.
+EU member states outside the eurozone (Denmark, Sweden, and the United Kingdom) were also depicted.
 Non-EU states were not depicted.

 On the €1 and €2 coins, the landmass appeared more cohesive although borders were indicated.
 As in current issues, all coins featured 12 stars in their design.

-The year featured on the coins can date back to 1999, when the currency was formally established (only Belgian, Finnish, French, Dutch, and Spanish coins were struck with the 1999 date).
+The year featured on the coins can date back to 1999, when the currency was formally established (only Belgian, Dutch, Finnish, French and Spanish coins were struck with the 1999 date).
 These countries traditionally strike coins with the year of minting rather than the year it was put into circulation.

 Researchers from the University of Zürich warned that an external ring of metal surrounding an inner pill of a different colour, as in the euro coins, can lead to the release of high levels of nickel, causing allergic reactions with people sensitive to the metal.
 The researchers also warned that the coins could contain between 240 and 320 times the amount of nickel allowed under the EU nickel directive.